Lessons from Capital One's cloud migration journey

 • Lower costs - Third party providers can realize economies of scale that we could not realize on our own.

-• Increased scale - Our technologists are using real-time, streaming data at scale, machine learning, and the power of the cloud to solve unique, challenging technology problems and deliver intelligent solutions that benefit millions of customers.
+• Increased scale - Our technologists are using real-time, streaming data at scale, machine learning and the power of the cloud to solve unique, challenging technology and data problems to deliver intelligent solutions that benefit millions of customers.

 • Increased resiliency - If one region were to go down, we can stand up in another region on AWS.
 If a data center goes down, there’s no alternative.